 - Have a thorough recruitment process for drivers to ensure they are licenced, competent and fit to drive.

-- Maintain their vehicles and have auditable systems for pre-trip inspections, fault reporting, response and repair, planned and unplanned maintenance.
+- Maintain their vehicles and have auditable systems for pre-trip inspections, fault reporting, planned and unplanned maintenance.

 - Understand the loading requirements and loading performance standards of the National Regulations and have systems in place and training for their drivers.